curzon01/mqtt2sql/README.md

 ### Localized timestamps

-Since mqtt2sql v3.0.0 time stamps are saved using UTC by default.
+Since mqtt2sql v3.0.0 timestamps are saved using [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) by default.
 This is the best way to avoid time duplicates during the change from e. g. daylight saving time (DST) to standard time.
-To process timestamps using your local time, convert them when reading the database (e.g. for MySQL `CONVERT_TZ(ts, 'UTC', 'Europe/Amsterdam')`, SQlite `DATETIME(ts, 'localtime'`).
+To process timestamps using your local time, convert them when reading the database (e.g. for MySQL use `CONVERT_TZ(ts, 'UTC', 'localtime')`, for SQlite use `DATETIME(ts, 'localtime'`).

-If you want to use local time stamps for any reason, use the optional parameter `--sql-timezone <timezone>` (the possible time zones can be displayed by passing `--sql-timezone <timezone>` help), e. g. `--sql-timezone US/Eastern`.
+If you want to use local timestamps for any reason, use the optional parameter `--sql-timezone <timezone>`.
+Possible time zones can be displayed using `--sql-timezone help`.

 ## Deprecated